Playbooks Integrations

 How Playbooks Use AI

-1. Capability Selection: Each AI block references a specific capability by ID
+1. Capability selection — each AI block references a specific capability by ID (chosen in the block’s Value dropdown)

 Common AI Capabilities

-• Meeting Summarization: Generates concise summaries from meeting transcripts
+Meeting summarization Generates a concise summary from a meeting transcript

-• Customer Emails: Generate customer emails based on meeting summaries
+Customer emails Drafts customer-facing emails based on meeting summaries or CRM data

-• And more: New AI capabilities can quickly be added on demand based on your specific business needs.
+Custom capabilities New capabilities can be added on demand for your specific business needs

 Entity Pattern Integration